 - Make sure to eat every 2 – 3 hours

 Do 10 minutes of exercise!
 Let’s face it; the only way to keep those calories from turning into fat is by burning them off.
 It’s just a matter of balancing the odds, right?
 With the planned activities and commitments to other travellers, doing some exercise when away – especially gym based – may be a tough ask.
 However, if you do find 10 to 20 minutes spare in your hotel room try doing some short HIIT workouts (High impact interval training).

 - Did you know you can burn more calories in 15 minutes of HIIT than 1 hour on a treadmill running at the same speed and, a simple HIIT workout will increase your calorie burning rate throughout the day.

 - An example beginner’s workout which could be done in a hotel room would be doing high knees, a fast feet movement (skipping), squat thrusts or mountain climbers for 30 seconds then walk/stay active on the spot for 30 seconds to 1 minute, repeating 10 to 20 times.

 As this short article draws to a close I hope you can now understand my above timing vs. consumption paradox and, see that it is how you prepare with your timings alongside what you consume which governs your ability to sustain your ideal weight and muscle tone.

-My hope is after reading this and my previous beach body tips article you should now hopefully have the knowledge in your armour to take you a long way towards achieving and sustaining a great all year-round physique starting with your summer fitness goals.
+My hope is that after reading this you should hopefully have the knowledge in your armoury to take you a long way towards achieving and sustaining a great all year-round physique starting with your summer fitness goals.
 If you would like to learn more about how my team and I can help you achieve your fitness goals, you can read about SB Fitness in the about section of this website.